Ethernet VPN

 Ethernet VPN (EVPN) is a technology for carrying layer 2 Ethernet traffic as a virtual private network using wide area network protocols.
-EVPN technologies include Ethernet over MPLS and Ethernet over VXLAN.
+EVPN technologies include Ethernet over Multiprotocol Label Switching (MPLS) and Ethernet over Virtual Extensible LAN (VXLAN).

+EVPN uses encapsulation methods to enhance the efficiency and scalability of Ethernet traffic over MPLS or IP-based networks.
+The Ethernet frames are encapsulated within MPLS or VXLAN headers for transport.

+MPLS encapsulation

+In MPLS-based EVPN, Ethernet frames are encapsulated with: